kgateway-dev/kgateway/docs/content/guides/security/rate_limiting/envoy/_index.md

 as an alternative.

 {{% notice note %}}
-Gloo Enterprise includes a rate limit server based on [Lyft's Envoy rate-limit server](https://github.com/lyft/ratelimit).
+Gloo Enterprise includes a rate limit server based on the implementation [here](https://github.com/envoyproxy/ratelimit).
 It is already installed when doing `glooctl install gateway enterprise --license-key=...` or using the [Helm install]({{< versioned_link_path fromRoot="/installation/enterprise#installing-on-kubernetes-with-helm" >}}).
 To get your trial license key, go to <https://www.solo.io/gloo-trial>.